joocer/OrgaLog/README.md

 # OrgaLog
-JavaScript and HTML Log Viewer
+Log Viewer written in JavaScript and HTML